divyam02/divyam02.github.io/_pages/about.md

 <h2>Other things about me</h2>

-Outside of academics, I love reading and learning new things, which has led to many-a-fall down rabbit holes across the internet.
-As a result, I have come to appreciate _all sorts_ of niche topics.
-I have read enough sci-fi and fantasy that I feel compelled to craft a setting out of my own ideas and start writing short stories.
+Outside of academics, I love reading and learning new things.
+This has led to many-a-fall down rabbit holes across the internet and I have come to appreciate _all sorts_ of niche topics.
+I have read enough sci-fi and fantasy that I feel compelled to craft a setting of my own and start writing short stories.
 I _really_ like instrumental music, which mostly comes from having played and seen far too many games and movies with awesome soundtracks.
 To that end, I learnt the tabla (indian percussion) a while back and picked up the violin more recently.
 I also enjoy playing boardgames, particularly RPGs like D&D. I also started knitting, without much success (grandmothers make it look so easy), but I persevere &#128516;.

 <h2>Recent News</h2>